SnickCH/InsurgencySandstormDedicatedServer/README.md

 I suggest, you create a "start.sh" script and make it executable (chmod +x).
 So you can just run the script with ./restart.sh in your linux console

-Full syntax example for Linux (docker) - ATTENTION - work in progress 27.12.2021), we are working on it so please wait 1-2 hour until it's published
+Full syntax example for Linux (docker), if you create a ./restart.sh script.
+You can copy this 1:1 and only have to adjust the variables
 ```
 #Set the container Name (not the GameServer Name)
 CNAME=sandstorm